 You don’t want to greet your reader with a wall of text when they land on your site.
 Short paragraphs, plenty of white space on the page, and getting to the point quickly all make for a great user experience.
 Read my article on the perfect blog post structure to use and your readers will be engaged from the start!

-It’s important to take a proactive approach to getting your articles seen.
+A final step to take to really be proactive with getting your articles seen is sharing your posts over social media.
 Instead of sitting back and hoping for things to happen, use social media to get your article in front of the right audience.

 Your social media feeds are for more than sharing cat videos you know.

 Do you have a Facebook page set up for your blog?
-All your blog posts should be shared there.
+If so, you could invite friends to follow it and share all your posts there.
 Your friends who follow the page won’t mind seeing posts about your blog there because that’s what the page is for.

 How about an Instagram page for your blog?
 Same goes for twitter.